LaureneJacquot/public_laurene_aftools/README.md

+This repository is still in development - some mistakes might still exist in the README or in the codes themselves.
+Please signal any issue you find !

 # Oxford Bioinformatics Tools

 Tools made in my first year of master's at PSL, during my internship at the University of Oxford.